TOMCAT - X02DA: Tomographic MicroscopyA beamline for TOmographic Microscopy and Coherent rAdiology experimenTs

-The beamline for TOmographic Microscopy and Coherent rAdiology experimentTs (TOMCAT) offers cutting-edge technology and know-how for best exploiting the distinctive peculiarities of synchrotron radiation for fast non-invasive, high resolution, quantitative, volumetric investigations on diverse samples.
-Absorption and phase contrast imaging with an isotropic voxel size ranging from 0.16 up to 14.8 microns (field of views from 0.42x0.35 mm2 up to 30x30 mm2, respectively) are routinely performed in an energy range of 8-45 keV.
-Phase contrast is obtained either with simple edge-enhancement, propagation based techniques [2, 3] or grating interferometry .
+The beamline for TOmographic Microscopy and Coherent rAdiology experimentTs (TOMCAT) offers cutting-edge technology and scientific expertise for exploiting the distinctive peculiarities of synchrotron radiation for fast, non-destructive, high resolution, quantitative investigations on a large variety of samples.
+Absorption-based and phase contrast imaging are routinely performed with isotropic voxel sizes ranging from 0.16 to 11 μm (fields-of-view (h x v) of 0.4 x 0.3 mm2 and 22 x 3-7 mm2, respectively) in an energy range of 8-45 keV.
+Phase contrast is obtained with simple edge-enhancement, propagation-based techniques [2, 3] or through grating interferometry .

 |Energy range||8-45 keV|

 |Highest 3D spatial resolution|| ca. 1 μm in parallel beam geometry